Coleslaw3557/lohp-maze/api-examples.md

 - GateInspection: Bright white light for gate inspection, lasting 5 seconds
 - GateGreeters: Welcoming effect with gentle color transitions and pulsing
 - WrongAnswer: Three quick red flashes to indicate a wrong answer
+- GuyLineClimb: Simulates climbing vines in a jungle with blues and greens and a low strobe, lasting 15 seconds

 ## Set Master Brightness